Why Can’t Antidepressants and Recovery Go Together?

 Why Are People Still Unconvinced that Antidepressants Can Help?

-So if there’s no “high” from antidepressants—and thus no reason to fear a potential relapse—and if AA’s only official opinion on the matter is to suggest following medical advice, why are so many depressed individuals with alcohol use disorder (AUD) still unconvinced that antidepressants can help?
+So if there’s no “high” from antidepressants—and thus no reason to fear a potential relapse—and if AA’s only official opinion on the matter is to suggest following medical advice, why are so many depressed individuals with AUD still unconvinced that antidepressants can help?

 One answer has less to do with the medications and more to do with how those medications are prescribed.
-“When I told my doctor I got sober, he just kind of assumed I would need antidepressants or that I was depressed,” says Nick, a 27-year-old recovering addict of three years.
-“It was along the lines of, ‘well, you’ll need these.’”
+“When I told my doctor I got sober, he just kind of assumed I would need antidepressants or that I was depressed,” says Nick, a 27-year-old who has been in recovery for three years.
+“It was along the lines of, ‘Well, you’ll need these.’”

-Nick took the antidepressants, but stopped after a few weeks.
+Nick took the antidepressants but stopped after a few weeks.
 “They made me feel kind of slow and out of it.
 Besides, I wasn’t sure I really needed them.”
-Unlike Natalie, Nick hadn’t struggled with depression prior to his addiction.
+Unlike Natalie, Nick hadn’t struggled with depression before his addiction.
 His mood fluctuated during early sobriety but he never described himself as depressed.
 As we noted previously, having an addiction doesn’t mean that you also have a depressive disorder.

 One can acknowledge cases of the misdiagnosis and the misprescribing of drugs, however, and still accept that for many people, antidepressants are potentially lifesaving.

-Another reason for reluctance to use antidepressants in the recovery community (and beyond) is frustration with how the drugs themselves work.
-It often takes a patient 3 to 6 weeks to exhibit signs of response to an antidepressant—and that’s only once the correct dose is administered.
+Another reason for the reluctance to use antidepressants in the recovery community (and beyond) is frustration with how the drugs themselves work.
+It often takes a patient three to six weeks to show signs of response to an antidepressant—and that’s only once the correct dose is administered.
 Most people begin with the smallest dose and work their way up.
 Each one of those trial periods takes six weeks.
-What’s more, only 30 to 40 percent of patients respond to the first medication they receive; after 3 to 4 trials of various medications over one year, about 60 to 70 percent of patients will respond.
+What’s more, only 30% to 40% of patients respond to the first medication they receive; after three to four trials of various medications over one year, about 60% to 70& of patients will respond.
 This process can be lengthy and frustrating, leading to the belief that antidepressants “just don’t work.”
 But studies show that antidepressants do very often work—it may just require some patience.

 The Risks of Stigma

 People in recovery know how dangerous stigma can be.
-Many have to dispel misperceptions about addiction and recovery on a daily basis.
+Many have to dispel misperceptions about addiction and recovery daily.
 Often, fear of the stigma of being seen as an alcoholic or addict is a barrier to getting help.
 The stigma around antidepressants can be just as dangerous.

 Relief Is Possible